ankitects/anki-manual/src/editing.md

 ## Inputting Non-Latin Characters and Accents

-All modern computers have built-in support for typing accents and non-english characters, and multiple ways to go about it.
+All modern computers have built-in support for typing accents and non-latin characters, and multiple ways to go about it.
 The method we recommend is by using a keyboard layout for the language you want to learn.

 Languages with a separate script like Japanese, Chinese, Thai, and so on,